DelvLoping/yummy_yams/README.md

 https://github.com/DelvLoping/yummy_yams.git
 ```

-Navigate to the project directory.
-Run the following command to launch the project:
+Navigate to the project directory and run the following command to launch the project:

 ```
 docker-compose up